intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 ### Load BigDL model

-Use `Module.load`(in Scala) or `Model.load` (in Python) to load an existing model.  `Module` (Scala) or `Model`(Python) is a utility class provided in BigDL.
+Use `Module.loadModule`(in Scala) or `Model.loadModel` (in Python) to load an existing model.  `Module` (Scala) or `Model`(Python) is a utility class provided in BigDL.
 We just need to specify the model path and optionally weight path if exists where we previously saved the model to load it to memory for resume training or prediction purpose.

 **Scala example**
 ```scala